makeabilitylab/physcomp/arduino/led-on.md

 For our first activity, we are going to use Arduino to turn on an [LED]({{ site.baseurl }}/pages/electronics/leds.md).
 We're *not* going to write any code.
 Instead, the goal here is to build some initial familiarity with Arduino hardware and connecting components to Arduino pins.

 ![Animation showing a USB cable plugging into an Arduino Uno to power an LED + resistor hooked up to 5V and GND](assets/movies/Arduino_LEDOn_5VFixed_USBPower.gif)
+The movement of **current** in the circuit is illustrated by the animated yellow circles.
+{: .fs-1 }

 ## Materials
 You will need the following materials: